MeltwaterArchive/storyplayer/devices/saucelabs.md

 ---
-layout: environments
+layout: devices
 title: Testing Multiple Browsers Using SauceLabs
-prev: '<a href="../environments/remotewebdriver.html">Prev: Testing Unusual Browsers Using The Remote WebDriver</a>'
+prev: '<a href="../devices/localbrowsers.html">Prev: Testing With Locally Running Web Browsers</a>'
-next: '<a href="../environments/vagrant.html">Next: Creating Test Environments Using Vagrant</a>'
+next: '<a href="../devices/remotewebdriver.html">Next: Testing Unusual Browsers Using The Remote WebDriver</a>'
 ---

 # Testing Multiple Browsers Using SauceLabs